top of page

 MVP in Digital Products

 In the context of digital products, an MVP includes the essential features required to fulfill the core need it addresses.
-For example, an MVP of a mobile application might provide just enough functionality to allow users to complete a task successfully, to understand it’s viability.
-Going for an MVP approach allows companies to launch products swiftly, gather user feedback, and use that feedback to enhance and improve the product.
+For example, an MVP of a mobile application might provide just enough functionality to allow users to complete a task successfully and to understand its viability.

 MVP in Other Products

 For non-digital products, the MVP strategy aims to achieve the same goal: testing hypotheses and learning about customers.
 A notable example is the creation of a new toy, which could be offered in a basic form to gauge consumer interest and gather feedback before adding complexity or variants.
-This methodology supports the early and incremental delivery of products to the market, allowing companies to learn and adapt rapidly.

 When is an MVP Needed?